Brama australis: Distribution

-Brama australis is found throughout the subtropical to sub-antarctic waters of the whole Southern Pacific Ocean from New Zealand to Chile.
-It may have a circumpolar distribution in the Southern Hemisphere below 20° South.
+Brama australis has circumglobal distribution in the southern seas between 34°S and 48°S. It is found throughout the subtropical to sub-antarctic waters of the whole Southern Pacific Ocean from New Zealand to Chile.
 It is a highly migratory species.

 Habitat and biology

 Brama australis is a pelagic species which lives at depths of 15 to 120 m.
 It is a carnivorous species which feeds on the krill Euphasia mucronata in the southern summer off Chile, other crustaceans such as Pterygosquilla armata and hyperid amphipods are also important parts of its diet.
 It has also been reported to feed on crabs, squids and small fishes.
 It is a highly migratory species.
 It is a relatively fast growing species which can attain its full length in 8-9 years.
-The Southern Ray's bream has been found to be host to 12 species of metazoan parasites, the most common were the copepod Hatschekia conifera with the larvae of the cestode Hepatoxylon trichiuri being the next most important.
+It has been found to be host to 12 species of metazoan parasites, the most common were the copepod Hatschekia conifera with the larvae of the cestode Hepatoxylon trichiuri being the next most important.